flipkart-incubator/dkv/README.md

 The built-in replication mechanism guarantees _sequential consistency_ for reads executed from the slave nodes.
-Moreover, all slave nodes will eventually converge to an identical state which is often referred to as _string eventual consistency_.
+Moreover, all slave nodes will eventually converge to an identical state which is often referred to as _strong eventual consistency_.

 Such a configuration is typically deployed on applications where the typical number of reads far exceed the number of writes.